Popcorn chicken

 Popcorn chicken is a dish consisting of small, bite-sized pieces of chicken (about the size of popped corn kernels) that have been breaded and fried.
-The idea was originally developed by KFC in the 1990s but has since spread.
+The idea was originally developed by KFC in 1991, but heavily inspired by fried chicken street food in Taiwan.
+The dish has since been adopted by many restaurants with fried chicken items.

 KFC

 Popcorn chicken was invented by food technologist Gene Gagliardi, who also invented Steak-umm.
 It was test-marketed in the United States from March 1992, and was launched nationwide by September of that year.
 It has been periodically available in KFC outlets.
 It was re-introduced in the US in 1998, and again in 2001.
 It was re-introduced once again in 2015, under the name "KFC Popcorn Nuggets".

 It is also available in the UK, Ireland, Canada, Australia, Malaysia, Singapore, New Zealand and Greece.
-As of 2018, it is also available in the Netherlands and Belgium; it has been available in France and Italy since 2019.
+As of 2018, it is also available in the Netherlands and Belgium; it has been available in Italy since 2019.
 It is also available in India, where it is marketed as "Chicken Popcorn".